fluffles64/MarkosoftEngine/README.md

 ## Changelog

 - **v1.0.0**:
   - Addressed a known issue that caused FPS to drop when rendering too many textures at once.
-This is no longer the case.

 ## Requirements